OWASP/www-project-top-10-for-large-language-model-applications/2_0_vulns/LLM07_SystemPromptLeakage.md

   Since LLMs are susceptible to other attacks like prompt injections which can alter the system prompt, it is recommended to avoid using system prompts to control the model behavior where possible.
 Instead, rely on systems outside of the LLM to ensure this behavior.
 For example, detecting and preventing harmful content should be done in external systems.
 #### 3. Implement Guardrails
   Implement a system of guardrails outside of the LLM itself.
 While training particular behavior into a model can be effective, such as training it not to reveal its system prompt, it is not a guarantee that the model will always adhere to this.
 An independent system that can inspect the output to determine if the model is in compliance with expectations is preferable to system prompt instructions.
-#### 4. Ensure that security controls are enforced independantly from the LLM
+#### 4. Ensure that security controls are enforced independently from the LLM
-  Critical controls such as privilage separation, authorization bounds checks, and similar must not be delegated to the LLM, either through the system prompt or otherwise.
+  Critical controls such as privilege separation, authorization bounds checks, and similar must not be delegated to the LLM, either through the system prompt or otherwise.
 These controls need to occur in a deterministic, auditable manner, and LLMs are not (currently) conducive to this.
 In cases where an agent is performing tasks, if those tasks require different levels of access, then multiple agents should be used, each configured with the least privileges needed to perform the desired tasks.

 ### Example Attack Scenarios